VisionAce/100DayOfSwiftUI/Day73/README.md

 ## Challenge 3

-> Create another view model, this time for **EditView**.
+> Create another view model, this time for ==EditView==.
 What you put in the view model is down to you, but I would recommend leaving **dismiss** and **onSave** in the view itself – the former uses the environment, which can only be read by the view, and the latter doesn’t really add anything when moved into the model.

 - [EditView][6]
 - [EditView-ViewModel][7]

 ## Tip

- That last challenge will require you to make a **StateObject** instance in your **EditView** initializer – remember to use an underscore with the property name!
+ That last challenge will require you to make a ==StateObject== instance in your ==EditView== initializer – remember to use an underscore with the property name!